dcervenkov/ulauncher-z-search/README.md

 - Updates ranking the same way `cd` and `z` do

 ### Stand-alone Use
-In principle you do not need to have [`z`](https://github.com/rupa/z) installed, if you create and fill the `.z` file yourself.
+In principle, you do not need to have [`z`](https://github.com/rupa/z) installed if you create and fill the `.z` file yourself.
 However, installing it is highly recommended as that makes the terminal `cd` command add entries to the `.z` file, so you don't have to add directories by hand.
-If you only want to be able to quickly open certain directories, the no [`z`](https://github.com/rupa/z) route is viable.
+If you only want to be able to quickly open specific directories, the no [`z`](https://github.com/rupa/z) route is viable.
 Just add the following line to your `.z` file for each directory you want to be accessible by the extension.
 ```
 <path-to-directory>|1|1
 ```